Skip to main content

 25. What about tipping?

-Tipping is an important way to show appreciation for the crew’s hard work, attentive service, and dedication to making your experience memorable.
-As a guideline, budget around $10-$20 per day per guest for the boat crew tip, which is collected at the end of the cruise.
+Tipping is a meaningful way to show appreciation for the crew’s hard work, attentive service, and dedication to making your experience memorable.
+As a rough guide, we recommend budgeting around USD 10–20 per day per guest for the duration of your holiday, which you may then use for tipping at your own discretion.

 HEALTH & SAFETY